+The term salient means protruding or projecting.
 The salient pole type of rotor is generally used for slow speed machines having large diameters and relatively small axial lengths.
-The pole in this case are made of thick laminated steel sections riveted together and attached to a rotor with the help of joint.
+The poles, in this case, are made of thick laminated steel sections riveted together and attached to a rotor with the help of joint.

-The salient features of pole field structure has the following special feature-
+The salient feature of pole field structure has the following special feature-

 - They have a large horizontal diameter compared to a shorter axial length.